 What Are Data Structures & Algorithms?

-The question is, where do we store all these data so that we can fetch it when needed?
+The question is, where do we store all this data so that we can fetch it when needed?
 Several tools like Hadoop, Apache Spark, etc. provide massive storage for any kind of data with substantial processing power.
 The base of all these tools is Data Structures and Algorithms.